Config entries

 Unloading entries

-Components can optionally support unloading a config entry.
-When unloading an entry, the component needs to clean up all entities, unsubscribe any event listener and close all connections.
+Integrations can optionally support unloading a config entry.
+When unloading an entry, the integration needs to clean up all entities, unsubscribe any event listener and close all connections.
 To implement this, add async_unload_entry(hass, entry)

 For each platform that you forwarded the config entry to, you will need to forward the unloading too.